Cut descriptions#

 Standard cut description#

-Adding a standard cut description to a simple two-reservoir system is show in this example.
+Adding a standard cut description to a simple two-reservoir system is shown in this example.
 The cuts used in the example were generated by the prototype cut creation functionality in SHOP, and is therefore not saved to the standard text file format used by ProdRisk and EOPS.

 #Necessary imports used in all examples